scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 jupyterlabcctbxsnips
 ++++++++++++++++++++++++
-To ease the running of the *cctbx* library in Jupyter notebooks, we developed the *jupyterlabcctbxsnips* of code templates for the JupyterLab extension jupyter-snippets (https://github.com/QuantStack/jupyterlab-snippets).
+To ease the use of the *cctbx* library in Jupyter notebooks, we developed the *jupyterlabcctbxsnips* library of code templates for the JupyterLab extension *jupyterlab-snippets* (https://github.com/QuantStack/jupyterlab-snippets).
 Access to the code templates or snippets requires the editing of the Jupyter notebook from inside of JupyterLab, a browser-based IDE for displaying, editing, and running Jupyter notebooks.

 JupyterLab supports more comprehensive workflows for academic work than what is possible in the Classic Jupyter Notebook application.
 For example, it enables the writing or editing of a document in a pane next to the Jupyter notebook.
-This is useful for writing documentation, protocols, tutorials, blog posts, and manuscripts next to the notebook that is being described.
+This variant is useful for writing documentation, protocols, tutorials, blog posts, and manuscripts next to the notebook that is being described.
 The document can be a plain text, html, markdown, LaTeX, or even an org-mode file if one activates the text area with GhostText while running one of several advanced text editors (see the section below about GhostText :ref:`ghosttext`).
 The editing of a document next to the related Jupyter notebook supports reproducible research and reduces costly context switching.